LanaDanil/LanaDanil/README.md

 - 👋 Hi, I’m @LanaDanil
-- 👀 I’m interested in ...Automation
+- 👀 Automation
-- 🌱 I’m currently learning ...Cypress
+- 🌱 Cypress
-- 💞️ I’m looking to collaborate on ...Webtesting
+- 💞️ Webtesting
 - 📫 How to reach me ...

 <!---